April 25, 2010

 Iranian Herb Platter

 سبزی خوردن Sabzi khordan refers to an abundant mixture of fresh herbs and vegetables served every day alongside most main meals.
-The word سبز "sabz" means green and سبزی "sabzi" means herbs/vegetables and the word خوردن "khordan" means eating.
-Eating greens and vegetables with almost every meal is an essential part and deep-rooted tradition in the Iranian culture.
+The word سبز "sabz" means green, and سبزی "sabzi" means herbs/vegetables, and the word خوردن "khordan" means eating.
+Eating greens and vegetables with almost every meal is an essential part and a deep-rooted tradition in the Iranian culture.
 Iranian cuisine revolves around using fresh and seasonal vegetables in cooking and serving them fresh daily.

 Sabzi Khordan